DevanshiJodhani/Disney-Clone/README.md

 ## Featuers
 - Login and logout capabilities.
 - Full responsiveness across devices.
-- Clickable movie boxes to view detailed information about each movie.
+- Clickable movie boxes to view detailed information about each movie.git